...... where Quilters & Stitchers get inspired!

 I love working with leftover or Orphan blocks from previous projects or one's that I've collected through the years; whether using current fabrics or vintage.
 As you will notice in this display, I will take and use the whole block or cut them up into small sections.
 I add current fabrics, usually solids colors around the blocks to make into table runners, wall-quilts or bed size quilts; as you'll notice almost anything goes.

 What makes these quilts is the machine quilting through the quilt top.
 I've been Longarm quilting since 1988 and have finished over 8,000 quilt tops professionally.
 All of my work is hand-guided using my Gammill Vision 26.
 I will sometimes use a ruler for diagonal quilting and my Designs with Lines stencils to help keep my background designs evenly spaced.
 I usually use a cotton batting with a polyester batting on top of the cotton batting to give the quilt more loft.
 I do use chalk to mark and a washable marker.
 After the quilt is finished with binding.
 I then wash my quilt and block it dry.

-left-over blocks, sign up for Pam’s semi hands-on class on
+blocks, sign up for Pam’s semi hands-on class on Modern quilts.

 by Pam Clarke